 Chickpeas Improve Heart and Cardiovascular Health

 Chickpeas – consumed regularly – also lower blood lipid levels.
-If you want to improve your blood lipid levels and improve your heart and vascular health, you ought to consider chickpeas.
+If you want to improve your blood lipid levels and improve your heart and vascular health, consider chickpeas.
 They counteract arteriosclerotic changes in several ways and thereby reduce the risk of developing coronary heart disease.
-The high saponin content of the chickpea (50 mg per kilogram of chickpeas) is mainly responsible for the blood lipid-lowering effect.
+The high saponin content of the chickpea (50 mg per kilogram of chickpeas) contributes to the blood lipid-lowering effect.

 Much like the saponins, the dietary fibers bind to the fats in the digestive tract so that they do not get into the blood, but are simply excreted.
 Research shows that 150 gram cooked chickpeas per day can help to lower the LDL cholesterol (“bad cholesterol“).